Stuart Hall (presenter): Child sexual abuse prosecution and conviction

-At a pre-trial hearing at Preston Crown Court on 16 April 2013, Hall pleaded guilty to 14 charges of indecent assault involving 13 girls aged between 9 and 17 years old.
+However, at a pre-trial hearing at Preston Crown Court on 16 April 2013, Hall pleaded guilty to 14 charges of indecent assault involving 13 girls aged between 9 and 17 years old.
 He was released on bail pending sentencing on 17 June.
 Reporting restrictions prevented the media from making the news public until 2 May, when the Crown Prosecution Service (CPS) elected not to pursue the rape charge or three other indecent assault charges relating to the same complainant, who had decided not to give evidence.
 Hall made a statement through his barrister issuing an "unreserved apology" to his victims.

 On 15 July 2013, Lancashire Constabulary confirmed that five new allegations of rape and sexual assault had been made against Hall, including the alleged rape of a 12-year-old girl.
 These investigations resulted in a further 16 charges of rape and indecent assault being laid against Hall in October 2013.
-On 6 November he appeared in court in relation to the new charges, but did not make any plea.
+On 6 November, he appeared in court in relation to the new charges, but did not make any plea.
 He made a further appearance in court on 29 November; at a preliminary court hearing on 28 February 2014, he pleaded not guilty to raping two young girls.
 He went on trial at Preston Crown Court on 6 May 2014, where he admitted indecently assaulting a girl under 16 but denied 20 further charges.
 On 16 May, Hall was found not guilty of 15 charges of rape and four counts of indecent assault but was found guilty on two counts of indecent assault against a 13-year-old girl.